-Ted Russell Kamp is an LA-based bass player, singer/songwriter and producer.
+Ted Russell Kamp is an LA-based singer/songwriter, producer and Grammy winning bass player.

-Ted writes, records and travels the world performing his own country / roots / Americana music from his seven critically-acclaimed albums.
-Ted also plays live, records sessions, and collaborates on songs with A-list songwriters and musicians in Nashville, Austin and around the world.
-Ted recently built a new studio — The Den — and has already produced several well-received albums for fellow artists.
+Ted writes, records and travels the world performing his own country / roots / Americana music from his eleven critically-acclaimed albums.
+Ted also plays live, records sessions, and collaborates on songs with A-list songwriters and musicians in L.A., Nashville, Austin and around the world.
+Ted often works out of his home studio — The Den — and has produced several well-received albums for fellow artists there.
+Ted has also had the honor of being a friend, collaborator and member of Shooter Jennings’ band for most of the last 15 years.
+Ted also played on the 2020 Grammy winning Country Album of the Year, Tanya Tucker’s While I’m Living.

-Ted is well known for his ability to step into bands and rock all genres of music — the decades he spent holding down the bottom end for bands as diverse as Shooter Jennings and Wilson Phillips made sure Ted had the chops for anything from major festivals to David Letterman appearances.
+Ted is well known for his ability to step into bands and rock all genres of music — the decades he spent holding down the bottom end for bands as diverse as Shooter, Jessi Colter, Whitey Morgan, Wilson Phillips and others have made sure Ted had the chops for anything from major festivals to David Letterman appearances and the Sirius XM Outlaw Country Cruise.

-The last few years have found Kamp focusing on his own career.
+The last few years have found Kamp focusing on his own career as well as touring and recording with Shooter.
 He tours continuously in the US and Europe, and has releasing his solo albums to critical acclaim.
 His records have debuted at #1 on the Euroamericana Chart and made the US Americana Chart’s Top 100 Records of the Year.
 The Big Takeover wrote, “Kamp simply knocks one ball after another out of the park…Saturated in talent and sincerity … good music done right.”

 This Jack of all trades points to Dave Stewart and Buddy Miller as role models, in the sense that they move so seamlessly between the roles of sideman and frontman while supplying both substance and glue to every project they take on.